ksindi/interview-questions/vp-engineering.md

 1. Why are you leaving your current company?
 1. What excites you about this company?
 1. What makes a _great_ VP of Engineering as opposed to just a good one?
+1. Have you always been in tech/start-ups?
+Which other industries have you been exposed to?

 ## Management Mechanics
 1. How do you keep in touch with your team?